 In the United Kingdom, information is issued by PGIM Limited with registered office: Grand Buildings, 1-3 Strand, Trafalgar Square, London, WC2N 5HR.
 PGIM Limited is authorized and regulated by the Financial Conduct Authority (the "FCA") of the United Kingdom (Firm Reference Number 193418).
-In the European Economic Area (the "EEA"), information is issued by PGIM Netherlands B.V. with registered office: Gustav Mahlerlaan 1212, 1081 LA Amsterdam, The Netherlands.
+In the European Economic Area (the "EEA"), information is issued by PGIM Netherlands B.V. with registered office at Eduard van Beinumstraat 6 1077CZ, Amsterdam, The Netherlands.
 PGIM Netherlands B.V. is authorized by the Autoriteit Financiële Markten in the Netherlands (Registration number 15003620) and operating on the basis of a European passport.
 In certain EEA countries, information is, where permitted, presented by PGIM Limited in reliance of provisions, exemptions or licenses available to PGIM Limited under temporary permission arrangements following the exit of the United Kingdom from the European Union.
-These materials are issued by PGIM Limited and/or PGIM Netherlands B.V. to persons who are professional clients as defined under the rules of the FCA and/or to persons who are professional clients as defined under the rules of the FCA and/or to persons who are professional clients as defined in the relevant local implementation of Directive 2014/65/EU (MiFID II).
-PGIM Limited and PGIM Netherlands B.V. wholly-owned subsidiaries of PGIM, Inc.
+These materials are issued by PGIM Limited and/or PGIM Netherlands B.V. to persons who are professional clients as defined in the relevant local implementation of Directive 2014/65/EU (MiFID II).
+PGIM Limited and PGIM Netherlands B.V. are indirect, wholly-owned subsidiaries of PGIM, Inc.